 Organic foods are regulated by the federal government under the Organic Products Regulations and must meet the Canadian Organic Standards (COS).

 Organic foods that meet these standards can use the Canada Organic Logo on their packaging.
 Using this logo is voluntary.
+Products must have 95% or more organic content to use this logo.

 Are organic foods more nutritious?